 You don’t need fields to farm.
-In fact, there are many items you can grow in a bucket, allowing access to fresh farm food no matter where you live.
+In fact, there are many of the best crops to grow in buckets that allow you to access fresh farm food no matter where you live.

-Many plants can be grown at home, no matter where you are located.
+Many vegetable gardening plants can be grown at home, no matter where you are located.
 Indoor gardens eliminate the harsh effects of the outdoor climate and allow access to fresh foods.

 Creating an indoor container garden or hybrid garden is easy.
 All it takes is a little effort and knowledge about which plants grow best inside.
-Below are some plants that you can grow indoors and in containers year-round.
+Below are some plants you can grow indoors and in containers all year round.

-Kale thrives in cooler weather, making it the perfect option for container gardening.
-This plant does well outdoors when planted in spring and fall and is best planted indoors at the beginning of summer.
+Kale thrives in cooler weather, making it the perfect option for cool season container gardening.
+This plant does well outdoors when planted in early spring and is best planted indoors at the beginning of summer.

 Peppers